 The plan needs frequent adjustments as the weeks go by, as your strengths and weaknesses are revealed and your rate of progress becomes clear, and as unforeseen circumstances force changes in the plan.

 Doing this well requires time and expertise: hence the first part of a coach’s value to you.

-Managing your energy is particularly important in a seven day stage race: it is no use being in the top 50 on Stage 1 if you then drop to the 300th place on Stage 3.
+Pacing is particularly important in ultra-distance events like the Tour du Mont Blanc, which takes most people 14 to 18 hours, or in seven day events like the Haute Route It is no use being in the top 50 on Stage 1 of the Haute Route if you then drop to the 200th place on Stage 3!